asterics/AsTeRICS-Grid/docs/documentation_user/09_translation.md

 * Import an existing default gridset if you want to build upon it or start with an empty configuration if you want to build something new
 * Set the correct content language under "Settings":
   <img src="https://user-images.githubusercontent.com/328325/188639307-88ee550d-a0aa-433f-9c2e-de2748f6734c.png" width="650"/>
-* Adjust configuration as you like and how it works best for the desired language.
+* Translate the gridset or adjust configuration as you like and how it works best for the desired language.
 This can also be something completely different than the base gridset.
 * Export the finished configuration using `Manage grids -> More (right top corner) -> Save custom data to file` and there select these options:
    * Export `All grids`
    * Select `Export only current content language`
-   * Uncheck `Export dictionaries` and uncheck `Export user settings`
+   * Uncheck `Export dictionaries`
    * Check `Export global grid`
   <div><img src="https://github.com/asterics/AsTeRICS-Grid/assets/2537025/580ada47-e78c-4fba-929f-e3fd2d09e2cc" width="650"/></div>
 * Send the file to [office@asterics-foundation.org](mailto:office@asterics-foundation.org) and we can offer it as new default gridset!
+Alternatively you can also [directly create a Pull Request at AsTeRICS Grid Boards](https://github.com/asterics/AsTeRICS-Grid-Boards?tab=readme-ov-file#add-translated-version-of-monolingual-configuration).

 You can also watch the [video tutorial about gridset translation](https://www.youtube.com/watch?v=QPqZlTSMR8U) (use auto-translation of subtitles, as this is a german video!)